jscad/OpenJSCAD.org/packages/modeling/README.md

 npm install @jscad/modeling
 ```

-In addition this package is hosted at [UNPKG](https://unpkg.com/), and can be imported directly into webpages.
+In addition, this package is hosted at [UNPKG](https://unpkg.com/), and can be imported directly into webpages.

 ```
 <script language="javascript" src="https://unpkg.com/@jscad/modeling" id="MODELING"></script>